Irys-xyz/arweave/README.md

 // HTTP response codes (200 - server received the transaction, 4XX - invalid transaction, 5XX - error)
 ```

-The `200` responses means a node has received your transaction, it does not mean that the transaction has mined & confirmed, and that a txid can be used as if it's immutable.
-See [Get a transaction status](#get-a-transaction-status) for more detail on how to correctly determine that your transaction has been mined & confirmed.
+The `200` responses means a node has received your transaction, it does not mean that the transaction has mined and confirmed, and that a txid can be used as if it's immutable.
+See [get a transaction status](#get-a-transaction-status) for more detail on how to correctly determine that your transaction has been mined and confirmed.
 This also applies to the `uploader()` method.

 ##### Chunked uploading advanced options